javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 **Required:** Yes (for rules to work)

-Defines **[element descriptors](./elements.md)** to recognize each file in the project as one of the defined element types.
+Defines **[element descriptors](./elements.md)** to recognize each file in the project as part of one of the defined element.
 All rules need this setting to be configured properly.

 ```js
 export default [{